Signs of over-fertilized Plants

 Why is my cosmos not flowering

 Cosmos is a low-maintenance annual flowering plant that is grown in many gardens.
 It belongs to the Compositae family and there are about 20 varieties of cosmos.
 The commonly grown cosmos varieties include cosmos sulphureus and cosmos bipinnatus.
 Cosmos sulphurous comes in colours such as yellow, orange and red.
 Its leaves are opposite and pinnately divided.
 Cosmos bipinnatus flowers come in pink, purple and white colours.
 Its foliage has a fern-like appearance.
-Reasons why your cosmos is not flowering: 1.Overfertilizing Cosmos grows well and produces more blooms in average soil conditions.
-When there is too much nitrogen in the soil, the plant produces more foliage and less blooms.
-To prevent…
+Cosmos are low maintanence flowers that grow well in average soil conditions.
+Here are some of the reasons why your cosmos may not be flowering.
+Reasons why your cosmos is not flowering: 1.Overfertilizing Cosmos grows well and produces…

 How to prevent blossom drop on tomato plants.

 Blossom drop on tomatoes is a common problem many gardeners face.
 You will find flowers blooming one day and the next day they will dry and fall off.
 Here are a few reasons why this problem occurs and here’s how to prevent blossom drop on tomato plants.
 Reasons for blossom drop on tomato plants: 1.
-High or low temperatures Daytime temperatures that are greater than 85°F(29°C) and lower than 55°F(can stress your plants).
+High or low temperatures Daytime temperatures that are greater than 85°F(29°C) and lower than 55°F can stress your plants.
 When the temperatures are too high your tomato plants focus on survival dropping its flowers.
 When temperatures are low your plant eventually dies.
 Grow tomato varieties that are more suitable to your region’s temperatures.
-If you are…
+If you…

 How to use bone meal for plants.